The Regen SW team comprises:

 Jodie has over 8 years experience working in community engagement, and joined Regen SW from the Eden Project, where she worked on community resilience, bulk energy buying, neighbourhood planning and social inclusion projects.
-Jodie has a first class honours degree in Journalism, Film and Broadcasting, is PRINCE2 certified, and on the Board for Cornwall Collaborative C.I.C.
+Jodie has a first class honours degree in Journalism, Film and Broadcasting, and is PRINCE2 certified.

 Ian Godfrey, programme manager (marine)

 Ian is Regen SW’s marine programme manager and works to assist in the delivery of the marine energy sector in the south west.
 Ian works with public and private sector groups to develop and support the supply chain, advise on policy and market progress and promote the export opportunities for the growing south west marine energy industry.

 Ian has worked in the marine energy sector for the past six years and joins Regen SW from IT Power Ltd where he worked as a senior consultant engineer on the development of wave and tide energy conversion technology.
 He holds a first class honours degree in Mechanical Engineering from The University of Warwick.